klen/python-scss/README.rst

-.. python-scss documentation master file, created by sphinx-quickstart on Wed Feb 16 19:24:45 2011.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Python-scss
 ===========

 Python-scss is SCSS_ compiler for python.
+Documentation available at pypi_ or github_.
 This is part of zeta-library_.

 .. contents::